I was intrigued when I saw ‘Rainbow Skywalk at Komtar Penang‘ jotted down on my massive press trip itinerary with the Penang tourism board.

 So, if you are looking for a stunning 360 degree view of Penang, then the Top at Komtar Penang and it’s lovely rainbow skywalk (aka Komtar skywalk) is a must visit to satiate your epic city view cravings.

 Next time you visit Penang, I would love to see you at The Top!
+Be sure to add it to your Malaysian itinerary now.

 Disclaimer – I was a guest of Penang tourism board and Malindo Air for this fab trip to Komtar Penang and other top attractions in this Pearl of the Orient.